protocol/CryptoEconLab/README.md

 ### Projects

-In addition to our current [Open Problems](https://github.com/protocol/CryptoEconLab/tree/main/Open_Problems), CryptoEconLab has developed a set of research questions that can be used to develop an MSc thesis or PhD  industry-experience project for students in computer science, statistics, complexity, economics or related areas.
+In addition to our current [Open Problems](https://github.com/protocol/CryptoEconLab/tree/main/Open_Problems), CryptoEconLab has developed a set of research questions that can be used to develop an M.Sc. thesis or PhD industry-experience project for students in computer science, statistics, data science, complexity, economics or related areas.
 These questions can also serve as the basis for independent postdoctoral research.

-These project ideas can be discused on the [CryptoEconLab Discussion Board](https://github.com/protocol/CryptoEconLab/discussions); inquiries about opportunities for [grant-supported research](https://grants.protocol.ai/) can be directed to [research-grants@protocol.ai](mailto:research@protocol.ai).
+These project ideas can be discussed on the [CryptoEconLab Discussion Board](https://github.com/protocol/CryptoEconLab/discussions); inquiries about opportunities for [grant-supported research](https://grants.protocol.ai/) can be directed to [research-grants@protocol.ai](mailto:research@protocol.ai).

 #### Project  area 1: Scaling structure and network stability